PSL (rifle)

-The PSL (Pușcă Semiautomată cu Lunetă, 7.62x54mm model 1974, "scoped semi-automatic rifle") is a Romanian military designated marksman rifle.
+The PSL (Pușcă Semiautomată cu Lunetă, 7.62x54mm model 1974, "scoped semi-automatic rifle") is a Romanian designated marksman rifle.
 It is also called PSL-54C, Romak III, FPK and SSG-97 (Scharfschützengewehr 1997).
-Though similar in appearance, mission, and specifications to the SVD Dragunov, the PSL rifle is, mechanically speaking, completely different as it is based on the AKM assault rifle - with its internals simply being scaled up to accommodate the more powerful 7.62×54mmR cartridge.
+Though similar in appearance, mission and specifications to the SVD Dragunov, the PSL rifle is mechanically completely different as it is based on the RPK light machine gun, with its internals simply being scaled up to accommodate the more powerful 7.62×54mmR cartridge.

 History

 After Socialist Romania's refusal to join the Invasion of Czechoslovakia, relations with the Soviet Union worsened.
-To counterbalance its reliance on Soviet military equipment, Romania accelerated the development of its arms industry mostly relying on Soviet blueprints and licences.
+To counterbalance its reliance on Soviet military equipment, Romania accelerated the development of its arms industry, mostly relying on Soviet blueprints and licenses.
 As the Soviets were not eager to share technical information on the SVD Dragunov, a project commenced to develop the PSL.

-PSL rifles were originally made at the Uzina Mecanică Cugir in Cugir (English pronounced Koogeer), Romania starting with 1974.
-Great numbers were produced and equipped all branches of the Romanian Army, several internal troops and police units and the Gărzi Patriotice.
+PSL rifles were originally made at the Uzina Mecanică Cugir in Cugir, Romania starting with 1974.
+It was used by all branches of the Romanian Army, several internal troops and police units and the Gărzi Patriotice.
 After a consolidation of military arsenals when Romania joined NATO, a split of the factory occurred, production of the PSL continues in Cugir under the brand SC Fabrica de Arme Cugir SA (ARMS arsenal), Romania.

 The PSL rifle was designed to meet all the requirements of the SVD Dragunov.
-Its primary purpose is to be used by a squad level sniper, in current acceptance more of a designated marksman, to engage targets at ranges beyond the capabilities of the standard issue AKM assault rifles.
+Its primary purpose is to be used by a squad level sniper, to engage targets at ranges beyond the capabilities of the standard issue AKM assault rifles.
 It is built around a stamped steel receiver similar to that of the RPK light machine gun; having a wider forward section enabling a strengthened, more substantial front trunnion.
 The PSL's operation is the same long stroke piston action of the Kalashnikov family of weapons.
 Its appearance is similar to the Dragunov sniper rifle but they only share three components being the ammunition, optics, and bayonets.

+North Korea Manufactures a gun locally that appears to be based on the PSL.
+Although some sources claim it is a Zastava M76 clone.